 About Me

 As a harpsichordist and organist, Paula has been praised for combining “great power with masterful subtlety” (DC Metro Theater Arts) and as a “refined and elegant performer” (Boston Musical Intelligencer).
-In her work as the co-director of Musica Spira, she curates lecture-concerts aimed at connecting baroque music to contemporary social issues concerning women.
-Paula is currently working on recording Elizabeth Turner’s 1756 Six Lessons for Harpsichord.
-She performs extensively as a chamber musician with the Folger Consort, Third Practice, and the Washington Bach Consort.
+In her work as the co-director of Musica Spira, she curates lecture-concerts aimed at telling the stories of early modern women musicians.
+The ensemble’s debut album of never-before-recorded works by the seventeenth-century nuns Isabella Leonarda and Maria Perucona will be released in 2026.
+Paula also performs extensively as a chamber musician in the Washington, D.C. area with ensembles including the Folger Consort, the Washington Bach Consort, and InSeries opera.

 Education